 4. You will be able to see the volume distribution to the various applications that are opened inside your system.

 5. There will be broadly two categories: Devices and Applications.

-6. First, under Device, check if Speakers/Headphones is being selected among the list of options that are available like Independent (RTC) headphones.
+6. First, under Device, check if Speakers/Headphones has selected among the list of options that are available like Independent (RTC) headphones.

-7. If it’s okay, then check if the appropriate percentage of volume is being accorded to the System Sounds as well as the Speaker sounds.
+7. If it’s okay, then check if the appropriate percentage of volume has accorded to the System Sounds as well as the Speaker sounds.
 It might be the case that they are mute and that may be the reason for your Laptop Sound Not Working problem.